Tillsten/qt-dataflow/README.rst

 Coding Style
 ------------
-This projects tries to follow PEP8.
+This projects trys to follow PEP8.

 License
 -------